brendanmillerj/ShortStop/README.md

 <a href="https://freeimage.host/"><img src="https://iili.io/JEqvYa2.jpg" alt="JEqvYa2.jpg" border="0" /></a>
 ## 1. What is ShortStop?
-ShortStop, written in Python, is a computational tool that compares putative microproteins to randomly generated counterparts.
+ShortStop is a computational tool that compares putative microproteins to randomly generated counterparts.

 **Pre-release note**: ShortStop was created by Brendan Miller, Eduardo Vieira De Souza, and Alan Saghatelian.
 This software is the property of the Salk Institute.
 It is provided as a pre-release version for testing and evaluation purposes only.
 Use of this software is subject to the terms and conditions outlined by the Salk Institute.